 Findings from research from sub-Saharan Africa contend that education is very critical in taking a healthcare decision, as lower level of education is directly related to one's refusal to seek healthcare (Anselmi et al., 2015; Njuki et al., 2014; Zyaambo et al., 2012).
 Education enhances the knowledge about a sickness, symptoms identification and also the creation of awareness on the opportunities available in times of ill-health (Zyambo et al., 2012).
 University students are regarded as educated, and their level of education, irrespective of their geographical location, can also make them have a similar attitude towards their psychological healthcare.
 Their level of education has the tendency of increasing their ideas about different types of illnesses and their corresponding symptoms, and this makes them to do more explorations on the facilities available in times of health challenges.
-Students from both rural and urban centres have equal access to healthcare and other facilities on campus, as the university does not discriminate against any student on the basis of their geographical location.
+Students from both the installation of their geographical location.
 With the installation of Wi-Fi on campuses, access to online psychological healthcare such as counselling has also been made very easy for all categories of students in times of difficulties.